datastaxdevs/workshop-streaming-game/README.md

 > If you are running everything locally on your computer, instead, you can
 > open the client on `http://localhost:3000` and use the
 > default API location of `ws://localhost:8000` to enter the game.

+> Note: this is how you launch the client in development mode.
+For deploying
+> to production, you should first build the project and then serve it from
+> a static Web server. _This is not covered here_.

 ### 5. Play the game!